ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 Provides compute, storage, and network services to support hosted applications and operations that deliver services to the consumer.

 **Edge VPC**<br>
-The edge VPC is used to enhance boundary protection for the workload VPC, by allow consumers to access Gen AI User Interface through the public internet. [(see here)](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-workload)
+The edge VPC is used to enhance boundary protection for the workload VPC, by allow consumers to access Gen AI User Interface through the public internet. [(see here)](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-workload#consumer-provider-different-org)

 Other features of the reference architecture:<br>

-* Resides in one or more multizone regions to provide additional resiliency.
+* Can reside in one or more multizone regions to provide additional resiliency.

 * Enables access to the management VPC from the application provider's enterprise environment through IBM Cloud Virtual Private Network Gateway for VPC.